nluna96/PyBer_Analysis/README.md

 ![Pie chart for Total Rides by City Type](./analysis/Fig6.png)

 Also, Total Fares from Urban cities are almost twice as much as Total Fares of Rural and Suburban cities if they were combined.
 Urban cities have a Total Fare of $39,854.38, while Suburban cities have a Total Fare of $19,356.33 and Rural cities have a Total Fare of $4,327.93.
+Urban cities have more riders and drivers, but Urban cities have lower fares and pay their drivers much less.
+For example, Average Fare per Ride in an Urban city is $24.53, while Suburban cities have an Average Fare per Ride of $30.97 and Rural cities have an Average Fare per Ride of $34.62.
+In addition, Urban cities have an Average fare per Driver of $16.57, while Suburban cities have an Average Fare per Driver of $39.50 and Rural cities have an Average Fare per Driver of $55.49.
+This above information can be confirmed with the table below.

 ![Ride Sharing by Type](./analysis/Ride_Sharing_By_Type.png)